gabrielsanttana/aircnc/README.md

 $ cd aircnc/mobile
 $ npm install
 $ npm start

-# A new window with application log will open in the browser
-# Then, you can load the app by scanning the QR code with the Expo mobile app or by using the local URL
 ```

+<p>A new window with application log will open in the browser.</p>
+<p>Then, you can load the app by scanning the QR code with the Expo mobile app or by using the local URL.</p>

 ## ⚖️ License: